epolisensky/VLITE/p3/OUTLINE.md

     * rawSource -- Fitting results from PyBDSF source finding.
 Each row corresponds to a single source detected in a single image, so this table may contain "duplicates" of the same source detected in multiple images.
-    The isl_id is a foreign key linking to the rawIsland table.
-The primary key is the combination of src_id and image_id, where image_id is a foreign key linking to the Image table.
+    The primary key is the combination of src_id and image_id.
+The foreign key (isl_id, image_id) links back to the corresponding combination in the rawIsland table.
-    * AssocSource -- Amalgamation of source measurements where multiple detections of the same source (in the same configuration) are combined to form a single position and shape.
+    * AssocSource -- Amalgamation of source measurements where multiple detections of the same source (in the same configuration or beam size) are combined to form a single position and shape.
 Each detected source is cross-matched with sources in this table to determine whether the source has been detected previously in the same configuration.
 The number of detections for a source (in each configuration) is recorded.
 The number of null detections for a source is also recorded (see Stage 5).
-Each source has a list of row_id foreign keys which link back to the corresponding rawSource measurements for extraction of lighcurves.
-Results of the sky survey catalog cross-matching are included as the foreign keys catalog_id and match_id, which can be used link to the corresponding matched catalog source in the SkyCatalogs database, and the minimum de Ruiter radius calculated between the associated sources.
+Each source has a list of rowids which can be used to link back to the corresponding rawSource measurements for extraction of lighcurves.
+Results of the sky survey catalog cross-matching are included as catalog_id and match_id, which can be used link to the corresponding matched catalog source in the SkyCatalogs database, and the minimum deRuiter radius calculated between the associated sources.
     * Error -- List of reasons why an image could be rejected for processing.
     The error_id foreign key in the Image table links to the primary key id in